-1) Local union address: 2) Local union phone number: 3) Name of local union publication: 4) How often is it distributed: 5) Member-to-Member network?
-Last tested/updated?
-6) Does the local have an updated email distribution list?
-7) Does the local have an updated text distribution list?
-8) How does the local collect email addresses/cell numbers?
-9) Facebook page name: 10) Twitter handle: 11) Does the local have any specific communication processes/procedures?
-12) 12) How will the members communicate internally?

-13) How and how often will the committee communicate activities with the local leadership?
+- 1) Local union address: - 2) Local union phone number: - 3) Name of local union publication: - 4) How often it is distributed: - 5) Member-to-Member network?
+Last tested/updated? - 6) Does the local have an updated email distribution list? - 7) Does the local have an updated text distribution list? - 8) How does the local collect email addresses/cell numbers? - 9) Facebook page name: - 10) Twitter handle: - 11) Does the local have any specific communication processes/procedures? - 12) How will the members communicate internally? - 13) How and how often will the committee communicate activities with the local leadership?